dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 The InputBox always displays a Cancel button.
 If the user clicks Cancel, the InputBox function returns an empty string.

-VBA’s InputBox function always returns a string, so if you need to get a value, your code needs to do some additional checking.
+VBA's InputBox function always returns a string, so if you need to get a value, your code needs to do some additional checking.
 The following example uses the InputBox function to get a number.
 It uses the IsNumeric function to check whether

 the string is a number.
 If the string does contain a number, all is fine.
-If the user’s entry cannot be interpreted as a number, the code displays a message box.
+If the user's entry cannot be interpreted as a number, the code displays a message box.

 Sub AddSheets()